hasura/graphql-engine/manual/data/graphql/index.rst

 =================

 Starting from version ``v0.15.31``, the data microservice supports querying over `GraphQL <https://graphql.org/>`_ in addition to the JSON based query language.
-The :doc:`API explorer <../../api-console/api-explorer>` section of the API console has `GraphiQL <https://github.com/graphql/graphiql>`_ integrated, so that is the best place for getting started with GraphQL on Hasura.
+The ``API Explorer`` section of the :doc:`API console <../../api-console/index>` has `GraphiQL <https://github.com/graphql/graphiql>`_ integrated to let you explore the GraphQL APIs of Hasura.

 Quick overview
 --------------